 The A- Z of Family Law

-In this week’s series on the A – Z of Family Law, Georgia takes a look at the letter J, covering the topics of Judicial officers & Section 90K.
+In this week’s series on the A – Z of Family Law, Georgia takes a look at the letter J and K, covering the topics of Judicial officers & Section 90K.

 ‘Judicial officer’ is the broad overarching term that describes judges and other individuals within the court system that have the capacity and power to make decisions.
 In the family court, Judges are called Justices.
 In the federal circuit court of Australia, they are called Judges.

 The level under judge is a Senior Registrar and thereafter Registrars.
 Usually, such individuals come from a background of having been a practicing solicitor and they are very experienced in the area.
 Late last year a further and expansive delegation of powers was given to Registrars and Senior Registrars of the court so that they can make further decisions.
 In particular, Senior Registrars can make decisions at interim hearings for example interim parenting matters including what is going to happen with the care arrangements for your children and/or they can also make decisions with respect to some property interests on an interim basis, including spouse payments.